What is AIOps? Use cases, benefits, and getting started

 Event correlation improves three critical stages of the incident lifecycle: detection, triage, and investigation.

-- Event detection: ITOps, NOC, and SRE teams often don’t find out about issues until users or customers file support tickets.
-AIOps platforms use event correlation to promptly merge related system alerts into a single incident, allowing teams to address issues before they escalate into significant outages that affect users.
+• Event detection: ITOps, NOC, and SRE teams often learn about problems only when users or customers submit support tickets.
+AIOps platforms utilize event correlation to rapidly consolidate related system alerts into a single incident.
+This helps teams identify and resolve issues before they escalate into major outages.
+These outages can negatively impact users and the overall customer experience.

-- Incident triage: AIOps platforms enhance incidents with business and operational context, expediting triage.
-Using enriched context, teams can resolve the incident immediately, assign it for further investigation, or forward it to domain experts or L3 teams.
+• Incident triage: AIOps platforms enrich incident information with business and operational context, thereby expediting the triage process.
+With enriched context and big data analytics, teams can quickly resolve the incident.
+They can also assign it for further investigation or send it to domain experts or L3 teams.
 Timely triage prevents unnecessary delays and speeds resolution.

 Remediate and resolve incidents automatically

-When ITOps, NOC, and SRE teams can’t correct incidents automatically, it leads to repetitive manual fixes and diverts attention from other critical tasks.
-Strong AIOps platforms integrate with diverse runbooks and commercial and homegrown auto-remediation tools.
+When ITOps, NOC, and SRE teams are unable to resolve incidents automatically, they must perform manual fixes.
+This takes time away from other important tasks.
+Strong AIOps platforms integrate with diverse runbooks, as well as commercial and homegrown auto-remediation tools.

 Cleaning noisy data and adding context enhances the quality of incident data, streamlining routing and resolution.
-When teams can’t address or auto-remediate an issue, the AIOps platform should direct the incident to collaboration tools like ITSM/ticketing systems or chat platforms.
-AIOps platforms must be compatible with such tools to ensure you can mobilize the right experts efficiently, trigger advanced workflows, and expedite incident resolution.
+When teams cannot fix an issue automatically, the AIOps platform should send the incident to collaboration tools.
+This includes ITSM, ticketing systems, or chat platforms.
+AIOps platforms must integrate seamlessly with these tools.
+This helps you bring in the right experts quickly, initiate advanced workflows, and expedite incident resolution.

 Provide advanced analytics and reports

 Practitioners, managers, and leaders need to understand the quality of their observability and monitoring data at different stages of the incident lifecycle.
-They also need insight into the tools generating the data, team productivity, and their incident management workflow efficiency.
+They also need insight into the tools generating the data, team productivity, and the efficiency of their incident management workflow.

 AIOps platforms provide interactive ITOps dashboards, reports, metrics, and KPI measurements.
-In addition to a robust set of out-of-the-box dashboards, reports, and KPIs, AIOps platforms can support the customization of reports for business units, application or service owners, geographies, and other segments.
+AIOps platforms come with strong dashboards, reports, and KPIs.
+They also allow users to customize reports for different business units, application or service owners, locations, and other groups.

 Be sure your AIOps platform delivers the following capabilities: